cjtexas/colourgen/README.md

 ### Summary

 `colourgen` aims to be a simple, but effective solution to the common task of crafting and previewing color palettes from many diverse sources.
-I hope you find it useful and also feel free to make merge requests for bugs and improvements or adding new features if you like.
+I hope you find it useful and also feel free to make pull/merge requests for bugs and improvements or adding new features if you like.